CertifiedJoon/Recovery_Project/README.md

 *Things to do everyday*
 - [ ] Anki Droid Flash Cards revision
-- [ ] Revise Algorithms
+- [ ] Do Python Exercises and leetcodes that ive printed
-- [ ] (morning) Study the daily dose of vocabs from the texts i read --> update them on ankidroid.

 *Weekly schedule*
 | Schedule      | Workout Session(16:20 - 17:20)| Day (WD:17:20~20:20)(WE 08:00 - 20:20) | Night (22:00 ~ 24:00)               |